Materials-Consortia/OPTIMADE/optimade.rst

 - **id**: MUST be unique.
 - **attributes**: Dictionary that MUST contain the following fields:

-  - **name**: Human-readable name for the OPTiMaDe API implementation, e.g., for use in clients to show the name to the end-user.
+  - **name**: Human-readable name for the OPTIMADE API implementation, e.g., for use in clients to show the name to the end-user.
-  - **description**: Human-readable description for the OPTiMaDe API implementation, e.g., for use in clients to show a description to the end-user.
+  - **description**: Human-readable description for the OPTIMADE API implementation, e.g., for use in clients to show a description to the end-user.
   - **base\_url**: `JSON API links object <http://jsonapi.org/format/1.0/#document-links>`__, pointing to the base URL for this implementation, either directly as a string, or as a links object, which can contain the following fields:

-    - **href**: a string containing the OPTiMaDe base URL.
+    - **href**: a string containing the OPTIMADE base URL.
     - **meta**: a meta object containing non-standard meta-information about the implementation.

   - **homepage**: `JSON API links object <http://jsonapi.org/format/1.0/#document-links>`__, pointing to a homepage URL for this implementation, either directly as a string, or as a links object, which can contain the following fields: